-Seven tips for developing an international PR strategy:
+Here are some tips on how to develop an international PR strategy:

-The concept of Guanxi - building a relationship - is at the heart of media relations in China, and will require you to devote time, and often physical presence to nurture.
+At the heart of media relations in China is the concept of Guanxi – building a relationship.
+This involves devoting time to nurture important relationships.
 What sets Guanxi apart from the types of networks we are used to in the West is the strong sense of obligation inherent within it.
-Favours are always returned, possibly in the short term, possibly much, much later, but the initial act is never forgotten.
+Favours are always returned, possibly in the short term, possibly much, much later on, but the initial act is never forgotten.

-6. Demonstrate the global appear of your research
+7. Demonstrate the global appeal of your research